drexlerd/Loki/README.md

 # PDDL-parser

 Loki is a C++ library for parsing the PDDL files.
-Loki aims to achieve three goals:
+Loki aims to achieve four goals:
 1. Support all concepts of PDDL,
 2. Provide meaningful error messages to the user,
 3. Provide easy integration into existing planning systems, and
 4. Provide methods to compile away requirements.

-The parsing is split into two phases: syntactic and semantic parsing.
-The syntactic parser constructs an abstract syntax tree while performing error handling locally on the basis of recursively applied grammar rules.
-The semantic parsing performs error handling globally on the basis of the whole abstract syntax tree.

 ## Dependencies

-Loki depends on a fraction of Boost's (boost.org) header only libraries.
+Loki depends on a fraction of Boost's (boost.org) header-only libraries.

 - Fusion
 - Spirit x3